patchamama/Bookstore-loans/README.md

 - To update the default user field in a loan with the currently logged in user, we have used the ideas of: https://stackoverflow.com/questions/4670783/make-the-user-in-a-model-default-to-the-current-user
 - To run a task at application startup (check for loans with expired deadlines and update): https://stackoverflow.com/questions/6791911/execute-code-when-django-starts-once-only
 - Error 500: https://stackoverflow.com/questions/13633508/django-handler500-as-a-class-based-view

+# Acknowledgments

+Many thanks to my mentor Sandeep for his support and advice.
+Also to the Code Institute for preparing the materials and providing a wide range of available means of learning for the students.